LDAV-Symposium/2025/_pages/call-for-papers.md

 Contact: <ldav-papers@googlegroups.com>

 Data scales are increasing throughout scientific, business, and research contexts.
 Large-scale scientific simulations, observation technologies, sensor networks, and experiments are generating enormous datasets, with some projects approaching the multiple exabyte range in the near term.

 Gaining insight from massive data is critical for disciplines such as climate science, nuclear physics, security, materials design, transportation, urban planning, and so on.
 Business-critical decisions are made based on massive data in domains like social media, machine learning, software telemetry, and business intelligence.
 The tools and approaches needed to search, analyze, and visualize data at extreme scales can be fully realized only from end-to-end solutions, and with collective, interdisciplinary efforts.

-The 15th IEEE Large Scale Data Analysis and Visualization (LDAV) symposium, to be held in conjunction with IEEE VIS 2025, is specifically targeting methodological innovation, algorithmic foundations, and possible end-to-end solutions.
-The LDAV symposium will bring together domain experts, data analysts, visualization researchers, and users to foster common ground for solving both near- and long-term problems.
+The 15th IEEE Large Scale Data Analysis and Visualization (LDAV) workshop, to be held in conjunction with IEEE VIS 2025, is specifically targeting methodological innovation, algorithmic foundations, and possible end-to-end solutions.
+The LDAV workshop will bring together domain experts, data analysts, visualization researchers, and users to foster common ground for solving both near- and long-term problems.

 ## Scope